G-Glitch404/facebook-api/README.md

 # facebook-api
- a facebook api with python
+ a facebook api with python can send add requests

+## usage
+- review tests.py